netnutmike/screeps/README.md

 ```

 * I created a new process to manage the links.
 As I found out, the links themselves have no logic.
 This new process that is in the linkManager.js file is called by the timer.10ticks process and also by roles like remoteHarvester when they deliver energy to a link.
 It basically looks at the settings file to determine what to do.
 This is the process than manages the transfer of energy.
 There is more to come with this but so far it is working good.
 * In the settings.js file there is a new section for setting up how the links work.
 It is setup on a per room basis.
-The options are "to" which is a number to the index of the link you want to send energy to (if any), "maintain" which is the amount of energy that you want this link to hold (if any) and "from" which is the link you want to pull energy from if the maintain amount is greater than what is available.
+The options are "to" which is a number of the index of the link you want to send energy to (if any), "maintain" which is the amount of energy that you want this link to hold (if any) and "from" which is the link you want to pull energy from if the maintain amount is greater than what is available.
 I am currently using the index which goes by the order the link was created.
 There may be a better way in the future.
 It looks like this:
 ```
 'linkOptions' : {
         		0 : {